posypaylo1/pbc-posypaylo/README.md

 - Unit tests were parametrized

+- For now on "number_pairs" function accepts unlimited numbers

 **Added marks:**

 - "pairs" - for test_num_pairs.py (be in your root project folder and execute: pytest -v -m pairs)